MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 ### Accent color

 Example: `[a] Table Bolt Down Bracket A x2.stl`
-These files are prefixed with `[a]`
-And are intended to be printed in your chosen accent color.
+These files are prefixed with `[a]` and are intended to be printed in your chosen accent color.

 ### Quantity required